Tangent Cone of Numerical Semigroup Rings of Embedding Dimension Three: Introduction

+In \citet{MR2256395} and \citet{DANNA2009}, the authors introduced several invariants for the numerical semigroup $G$.
+Using these invariants, they gave various sufficient and/or necessary conditions for the tangent cone $\gr_\frakm(R)$ to be Cohen-Macaulay or Buchsbaum.
+As an application of our treatment, we will show in Theorem \ref{Buch-Another-Char}, that the sufficient condition in \citet[Theorem 3.8]{DANNA2009} is also necessary for the tangent cone $\gr_\frakm(R)$ to be Buchsbaum, under the further assumption that the embedding dimension $d=3$.

-The main technique in this paper is to play with the standard basis of the defining ideal $I$.
-The standard basis algorithm can generate a set of standard basis from a minimal generating set of $I$.
-The new generators are \Index{s-polynomials}.
-Recall that for a polynomial ring $A=k[\underline{X}]$ with monomial ordering $<_A$, the s-polynomial for $f_1$ and $f_2$ in $A$ is defined to be
+The main technique in this paper is to manipulate the standard basis of the defining ideal $I$.
+The standard basis algorithm can generate a standard basis from a binomial minimal generating set of $I$.
+When the embedding dimension $d$ is small, it is possible to carry out the standard basis algorithm by hand.
+This approach turns out to be very useful for the investigation of the tangent cone when the embedding dimension is three.
+We will go over briefly related theory in the next section.

-$LM(f)$ is the leading monomial of $f$.
-When we have a local monomial ordering, we sometimes also call it the \Index{initial monomial} of $f$.
-It is part of the initial form of $f$.
-And in this case, the standard basis algorithm is sometimes called the Mora form algorithm.
-When the Krull dimension of $A$ is small, it is possible in some cases to carry out the standard basis algorithm by hand.

-As an application of the above considerations, we are able to answer a question raised by Heinzer and Swanson which is related to \cite{heinzer-2008}.
-In this paper, they introduced the Goto numbers for parameter ideals.
-If $(R,\frakm)$ is a Noetherian local ring and $Q$ is a parameter ideal, then the \emph{Goto number} $g(Q)=\max\Set{i \mid (Q:\frakm^i)\subseteq \bar{Q}}$, where $\bar{Q}$ is the integral closure of $Q$.